Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 NCNs are compute blades; we currently only have NCNs that are manufactured by Gigabyte or HPE.
 Use the `NodeBMC` examples from above and include the `xname` parameter as part of the `stateComponentFilter` to target **ONLY** the xnames identified as NCNs.

 **WARNING:** Updating more than one NCN at a time **MAY** cause system instability.
-Be sure to follow the correct process for updating NCN; FAS accepts no responbility for updates that do not follow the correct process.
+Be sure to follow the correct process for updating NCN; FAS accepts no responsibility for updates that do not follow the correct process.
 Firmware updates have the capacity to harm the system; follow the appropriate guides.

 When updating the BIOS, the NCN will need to be rebooted.
 Follow the [Reboot NCNs](../node_management/Reboot_NCNs.md) procedure.